imryche/emacs.d/README.md

 # Prepare keyboard

 ## Remap Caps Lock
-Configure your keyboard so your `Caps Lock` is `Left Ctrl`.
+Configure your keyboard, so your `Caps Lock` is `Left Ctrl`.
 Go to System Preferences -> Keyboard -> Modifier Keys.

 ## Cursor keys on the home row
-Arrow keys are very important for navigation in modern applications, but their location on most keyboards is afterthought that forces you to move your palm back and forth frequently.
+Arrow keys are essential for navigation in modern applications, but their location on most keyboards looks like an afterthought that forces you to move your palm back and forth frequently.

-To make workflow more consistent I think it's a good idea to make `Ctrl+hjkl` combination act like arrow keys.
+To make workflow more consistent, I think it's a good idea to make `Ctrl+hjkl` combination act as arrow keys.

 Karabiner-Elements can help with this task:
 ```bash